 “Kadie’s work stands out.”
 Clients in the hospitality, consumer products, manufacturing, and other sectors appreciate Kadie’s practical and coordinated approaches that best achieve the desired business objective while minimizing legal spend.
 Kadie is credited for seamlessly representing clients in multifaceted disputes that implicate core assets.
 With her carefully planned strategies and effective management and communication skills, Kadie minimizes the disruptions to (and the drain on) the business while staying within budget and managing costs.

 Kadie is co-chair of Foley’s Intellectual Property Litigation Practice and a member of the firm’s Recruiting Committee.
 She is also the vice chair of Foley’s National Pro Bono Committee, where she co-leads firmwide strategy and attorney pro bono engagement to provide meaningful access to quality legal representation for individuals and organizations with limited means.
 Kadie regularly donates her time and legal services to LegalAction of Wisconsin’s Volunteer Lawyer and Eviction Defense Projects, which are directed to assisting individuals with housing struggles in the Milwaukee area.

 Prior to joining Foley, Kadie was a judicial intern for the Honorable Sim Lake of the U.S. District Court for the Southern District of Texas, and for the Honorable Arthur J. Gajarsa of the United States Court of Appeals for the Federal Circuit.

-Kadie is an adjunct professor at Marquette University Law School, where she co-teaches intellectual property litigation and compliance courses.
+Kadie has served as an adjunct professor at Marquette University Law School, where she has taught intellectual property litigation and compliance courses.
 She has lectured and presented on various topics, including intellectual property strategy, inter partes review, e-discovery, depositions, as well as alternative fee billing and ethics.